TOSCA

 Container Applications (Kubernetes connector)

 IM also enables the definition of container applications to be deployed in a Kubernetes cluster.
-In the following example we can see how to define a container application (IM) that uses a ConfigMap for a configuration file.
+In the following example, we can see how to define a container application (IM) that uses a ConfigMap for a configuration file.
 The IM application is connected with a MySQL backend using the IM_DATA_DB environment variable.
 The MySQL container is defined with a Persistent Volume Claim (PVC) of 10GB.
-Furthermore the IM application specifies an endpoint to be published that will result in the creation of a Kubernetes Ingress.
+The IM assumes the Kuberentes cluster ha some Dynamic volume provisioning enabled.
+Furthermore, the IM application specifies an endpoint to be published that will result in the creation of a Kubernetes Ingress.

 node_templates: